WarrantyNowVoid/jekyll-wnv/_posts/2015-08-19-wedding-night-tips-642d0.md

 date: 2015-08-19 13:01:01 -0400
 author: pope
 title: "Wedding Night Tips"
-excerpt: "Well, it\'s the night after your big day, and we all now what that means, right?
+excerpt: "Well, it's the night after your big day, and we all now what that means, right?
 Of course we do.
 We all definitely, completely do.
 I mean, I know.
 For sure.
 Do you?
-Boy, I just feel sorry for anyone who doesn\'t know.
+Boy, I just feel sorry for anyone who doesn't know.
 Gosh that must be embarrassing."
 category: Articles
 tags: ["#weddingcomickz","weddings","sexy","no not sexy at all why did I add that tag","parent-sex","babies","safety first","How It's Made","gettin' it","sex pants","grown up stuff","adult things","Steve Buscemi","wedding night","man contraptions","floppy things","sex cabana","lady apparatus","floppy pillows"]
 comments: true